to pick, gather to read 3 realizations

 to pick berries, mushrooms; to pick the fallen apples; in the afternoon the boys gathered the fallen acorns

-Meaning 2 to read
+meaning 2 to read

 prast lasīt un rakstīt, lasīt rakstu žurnālā